Key Takeaways from the American College of Rheumatology Conference 2024

 The abstract on the safety and efficacy of CABA-201, a fully human autologous 4-1 BB anti-CD19 CAR T cell therapy, highlighted promising results from the RESET-Myositis™ and RESET-SLE™ clinical trials.
 Two subjects were dosed: one with non-renal SLE and the other with SRP+ immune-mediated necrotizing myopathy.
 Both subjects tolerated the treatment well, with no serious adverse events (SAE), cytokine release syndrome (CRS), or immune effector cell-associated neurotoxicity syndrome (ICANS).
 The administered dose resulted in CAR T cell expansion, peripheral B cell depletion, and biomarker and clinical improvements consistent with previous data.

-This abstract will explore the potential of T cell-engaging bispecific antibodies (BsAbs) to target autoreactive 9G4 idiotope B cells in SLE.
+This abstract explored the potential of T cell-engaging bispecific antibodies (BsAbs) to target autoreactive 9G4 idiotope B cells in SLE.
 While CAR-T cell therapies hold promise for SLE, they are limited by scalability and long-term safety concerns.
 BsAbs offer an alternative by engaging T cells to eliminate autoreactive B cells with precision.
-The study will showcase the development of a precision T cell-engaging BsAbs therapy that selectively eliminates 9G4 B cells, a major source of disease-relevant autoantibodies in active SLE.
+The study showcased the development of a precision T cell-engaging BsAbs therapy that selectively eliminates 9G4 B cells, a major source of disease-relevant autoantibodies in active SLE.

 4. Clinical Trials in Sjögren’s Syndrome